Economic Freedom, Markets, and Women's Well-Being

 Financial Independence Outcome

-Percentage of Women with an Account at a Financial Institution, 2017
+Percentage of Women with an Account at a Financial Institution, 2022

 Women who live in countries with high levels of economic freedom are more likely to have a bank account, typically a key element of financial independence, than women living in places where economic freedom is low.
-Remarkably, only a third of women living in nations with low economic freedom hold a bank account.

-Publications
+Publications and Commentaries

-• Women and Progress 2023 Report
+• Women and Progress 2025 Report

 Download PDF